 NMBU has exchange agreements within many disciplines and with many universities across the world.
 There are ample opportunities to do parts of the studies abroad, both at universities with which NMBU has agreements and other universities/institutions.
 Refer to the following list: https://www.nmbu.no/en/students/exchange/where

 A Bachelor degree.

-- Now dedicated to international news, based on the knowledge I gained while studying my MSc in International Relations - Stian Eisenträger, Journalist in 'Politics and Society' section of national newspaper Verdens Gang (VG).
+- I'm now dedicated to international news, based on the knowledge I gained studying for my MSc in International Relations - Stian Eisenträger, Journalist in the 'Politics and Society' section of the national newspaper Verdens Gang (VG).